iifl-logo

 (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards.

-(xiv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company have an internal audit system commensurate with its size and nature of business activities and the reports of the internal auditors have been considered by the statutory auditors.
+(xiv) a.According to the information and explanations given to us and based on our examination of the records of the Company, we report that the company has internal audit system commensurate with the size and nature of its business

-(xv) In our opinion and According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with its directors and therefore, the provisions of Section 192 of Companies Act are not applicable to the Company.
+(xv) According to the information and explanations given to us and based on our examination of the records of the Company the Company has not entered into non-cash transactions with directors or persons connected with him.
+Accordingly, paragraph 3(xv) of the Order is not applicable. (xvi) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.

 Annexure B to the Independent Auditors Report of even date on financial statements of Nam Securities Limited

-Report on the internal financial controls with reference to the aforesaid financial statements under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 (Referred to in paragraph 1(f) under ‘Report on Other Legal and Regulatory Requirements section of our report of even date)
+Report on the internal financial controls with reference to the aforesaid financial statements under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 (Referred to in paragraph 1(f) under ‘Report on Other Legal and Regulatory Requirements section of our report of even date) In conjunction with our audit of the financial statements of Nam Securities Limited ("the Company") as of and for the year ended March 31, 2024, we have audited the internal financial controls over financial reporting of Company as of that date.

 Managements Responsibility for Internal Financial Controls

-The Companys Management is responsible for establishing and maintaining internal financial controls based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls over Financial Reporting (the "Guidance Note") issued by the Institute of Chartered Accountant of India (the "ICAI").
+The Companys Board of Directors is responsible for establishing and maintaining internal financial controls based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls over Financial Reporting (the "Guidance Note") issued by the Institute of Chartered Accountant of India (the "ICAI").
 These responsibilities include the design, implementation and maintenance of adequate internal financial controls that were operating effectively for ensuring the orderly and efficient conduct of the Companys business, including adherence to Companys Policies, the safeguarding of assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records and the timely preparation of reliable financial information, as required under Companies Act, 2013.

 Auditors Responsibility